a-n-rose/a-n-rose.github.io/_posts/2018-09-07-language-classifier-LSTM.md

 ---
 layout: post
-title: "Upgrading language classifier from a simple artificial neural network to a long short term memory (LSTM) model"
+title: "Upgrading language classifier from a simple ANN to a LSTM model"
 date: 2018-09-07
 ---